consuegs/top_analysis/README.md

 To add a new module, create a new `<module>.cpp` file in `src/modules`.
 The entry function has to be `extern "C" void run() {...}`.
-Add `<module>` to the list in `src/modules/CMakeLists.txt` ...
+Add `<module>` to the list in `src/modules/CMakeLists.txt`

+## Running on condor ##
+The distributions module can be executed in multiple condor jobs.
+One job corresponds to one sample (defined in config.ini).
+The scripts for submitting the jobs can be found in `multiprocess/`.
+Attention: The output hists are saved in an additional folder `output/multiHists/` and have to be combined before plotting.
+...